Home » ABOUT US » Manufacturing Process

 Transforming TiCl₄ into Titanium Metal

 The most widely adopted method for producing titanium metal from TiCl₄ is the Kroll Process.
-Developed by William J. Kroll, this batch process involves reducing purified TiCl₄ with molten magnesium (Mg) in an inert argon atmosphere at temperatures between 800-1000°C .
+This batch process involves reducing purified TiCl₄ with molten magnesium (Mg) in an inert argon atmosphere at temperatures between 800-1000°C.

 TiCl₄ (g) + 2Mg (l) → Ti (s) + 2MgCl₂ (l)

-This reaction yields titanium in the form of a highly porous material known as titanium sponge, with magnesium chloride (MgCl₂) entrapped within its pores.
-The titanium sponge is then crushed, and the metal is separated from the salts through either a dilute acid leach or high-temperature vacuum distillation.
-The MgCl₂ is recycled to recover magnesium and chlorine for reuse .
+This reaction yields titanium in the form of a highly porous material known as titanium sponge.
+The magnesium chloride (MgCl₂) is recycled to recover magnesium and chlorine for reuse.

 Stage 4: Consolidation and Alloying